-Throughout the academic year, we are fortunate to host many companies of diverse interests for campus recruiting visits.
-Typically, our guest company will offer an afternoon presentation about the company which is open to all interested students, faculty and staff.
+In addition to our annual career fair, we are fortunate to host companies for campus recruiting visits during our spring semester.
+Typically, our guest company will offer an afternoon presentation highlighting the company which is open to all interested students, faculty, and staff.
 If there is an opportunity for interviews, these usually take place the following day (with sign-up at the presentation).